Apfirebolt/service-desk-management-application-in-express-and-vue/README.md

 npm run build
 npm start
 ```

+## Database Architecture

+The app contains users, complaints and departments models.
+Departments exist for segregation of complaints based on department.
+There is a 'userType' attribute inside user model aside from generic fields like email and password.
+This 'userType' field can have two enum values - Staff and Member.

+Currently, admin is assigned the role of assigning complaints to 'staff' users.
+Admin can add a staff user and from complaints panel inside admin section can assign complaints to individual staff users.
+Staff users would have the leverage to alter the status of the complaints.

+Department just have two fields - Name and Description which are self explanatory.
+Only Admin users have the privilege to perform CRUD operations on department model.

 ## Project Features

 - Complaint System for Organization and people working within the organization.